How to export budgets from Excel to Sage 100 with GL Exchange

 - In the Sage 100 General Ledger module, go to the Utilities folder and select General Ledger Exchange.

 - Any existing jobs will be listed.
-To create a new import job, click New Exchange Setting.
+To create a new import job, click New GL Exchange Setting.

-- Choose Import Data and click Next.
+- Choose “Import Data” then click Next.

 - When prompted for the data type, select Budgets and Activity and click Next.